Scar Removal – Sydney, Canberra, Adelaide & Gold Coast

 The image below illustrates how fractional lasers work by only treating a “fraction” of the skin at a time.

 Fractional Laser Resurfacing with the Profile Sciton Laser uses an invisible laser beam which is strongly absorbed by water.
 The beam is less than 100 millionths of an inch in diameter, about the size of a human hair.
 The beam passes through the dry, outer layer of skin and wounds the underlying collagen.
 Nearby undamaged cells immediately move into this microscopically damaged area and heal the wounded area.
 During each treatment, millions of these microscopic areas are created, but most of the skin remains undamaged, allowing rapid healing.
-Further collagen remodeling and some skin tightening takes place over the next 3-6 months.
+Further collagen remodeling and some skin tightening takes place over the next 3-6 months (* Results may vary from patient to patient).

 Because fractional laser resurfacing emulates “traditional” ablative procedures, many conditions may be treated with either method.
 Fractional Laser Resurfacing has the advantage of ease of treatment with minimal discomfort and downtime.